tjhunter/tensorframes/README.md

 ## Requirements

- - A working version of Apache Spark (1.6 or greater)
+ - A working version of Apache Spark (2.0 or greater)

  - java version >= 7

- - (Optional) python >= 2.7 if you want to use the python interface.
-Python 3+ should work but it has not been tested.
+ - (Optional) python >= 2.7, or python >= 3.4 if you want to use the python interface.

  - (Optional) the python TensorFlow package if you want to use the python interface.
 See the [official instructions](https://www.tensorflow.org/versions/r0.7/get_started/os_setup.html#download-and-setup)